 America’s (small) new trend

 Celebrity endorsers and media coverage help fuel the trend.
 Malia Obama’s gap year, before starting Harvard in fall 2017, is an internship at the U.S. Embassy in Spain.
 Benedict Cumberbatch spent his teaching English at a Tibetan Buddhist monastery, and Prince Harry helped build a clinic in Lesotho, Africa.
+Charles Darwin, Mark Zuckerberg, Emma Watson, Prince William, Ed Sheeran, and Steve Jobs all took time off and regarded their experience as life-changing and valuable.
 New York Times columnist and best-selling author Nicholas Kristof has, for years, been urging youngsters to take gap time, proclaiming: “The bottom line is that you’ll almost certainly learn more from a gap year than you will in any single year in college.”

 Gap year companies also play a role, motivating curious parents, particularly those who can afford the astronomical prices.
 (A three-month excursion to broaden your teen’s perspective can cost upwards of $15,000 — and still leaves teens 3/4 of the year… for parents to pay for?)